nivlab/opendata/source/_posts/bolenz2021.md

 - two-step
 - development
 - adolescence
+sample_size: 201
+---

-abstract: 'The development of metacontrol of decision making and its susceptibility to framing effects were investigated in a sample of 201 adolescents and adults in Germany (12-25 years, 111 female, ethnicity not recorded).
+The development of metacontrol of decision making and its susceptibility to framing effects were investigated in a sample of 201 adolescents and adults in Germany (12-25 years, 111 female, ethnicity not recorded).
 In a task that dissociates model-free and model-based decision making, outcome magnitude and outcome valence were manipulated.
 Both adolescents and adults showed metacontrol and metacontrol tended to increase across adolescence.
 Furthermore, model-based decision making was more pronounced for loss compared to gain frames but there was no evidence that this framing effect differed with age.
-Thus, the strategic adaptation of decision making continues to develop into young adulthood and for both adolescents and adults, losses increase the motivation to invest cognitive resources into an effortful decision-making strategy.'
+Thus, the strategic adaptation of decision making continues to develop into young adulthood and for both adolescents and adults, losses increase the motivation to invest cognitive resources into an effortful decision-making strategy.
----

-Data from a study in which N=201 participants (age 12-25 years) completed a modified two-step task with a manipulation of incentive size and outcome valence (gain vs. loss).